 Ingredients and directions:

-Continue cooking and stirring until the flour sticks to the meat, becomes a bit gummy, and the oil is absorbed.
+Continue cooking and stirring until the flour sticks to the meat.
+As the oil is absorbed, the mixture becomes a bit gummy.

 Stir in 2 C. beef broth, 28 oz. can diced tomatoes, and 1/2 C. A1 Sauce.
 Lower heat and simmer a bit, until the gravy starts to develop.
 Stir occasionally.